How to Build a Digital Content Distribution Strategy

-The choice of the content types is so vast!
+The choice of content types is so vast!
 Yet one may work better and the others worse.
 Keep in mind the questions we’ve discussed in the content distribution strategy abstract.

 All-in-all, we are sharing the major content types you can choose from.
 Please note, that every content type requires a specific content distribution strategy.

 Well, the blog is the most obvious way to distribute content.
 That’s why 53% of marketers prioritize blogging.
 Nonetheless, your company’s blog is not the only platform to distribute your articles.